Richard Bache: Later years

 During the American Revolution, Bache served on the Board of War, which was a special standing committee to oversee the Continental Army's administration and to make recommendations regarding the army to Congress.
 His wife, Sally, was widely known for her patriotism and charitable activities.
+After immigrating to North America, he acquired ownership of a slave named Bob.

-Franklin later arranged an appointment for Bache as the US Postmaster General (1776–1782), to succeed him.
+Franklin later arranged an appointment for Bache, as the US Postmaster General (1776–1782), to succeed him.
 After Franklin's death in 1790, Bache and Sally lived off her inheritance from Franklin, moving their family to the Vandegrift residence in 1794, along the Delaware River north of Philadelphia.

 Personal life

 In 1767, Bache had proposed to Sarah Franklin (1743–1808), known as Sally, the only daughter of Benjamin Franklin and Deborah Read.
 They objected, given his precarious finances and rumors that Bache was a fortune hunter.
 Although Franklin and his wife Deborah Read never formally approved, they acquiesced to the marriage in 1767.
-Bache and Sally had eight children together, including:
+Richard and Sally Bache had eight children together: